European LGBT+ equality survey shows east-west divide | DW | 14.05.2020

 Poland struggling in the east, France an outlier in the west

-Predominantly Catholic Poland under its national conservative PiS government stood out on several of the metrics.
-More than 2 in 3 respondents felt that the situation had deteriorated at home.
+Predominantly Catholic Poland under its national conservative Law and Justice (PiS) government stood out on several of the metrics.
+More than two in three respondents felt that the situation had deteriorated at home.

 "More worryingly, we have recently witnessed within the EU anti-LGBT+ incidents such as attacks on prides, the adoption of 'LGBT+ ideology-free zone' declarations, fines for LGBTI-friendly advertisements and others," Dalli said.
 "Everyone in the European Union should feel safe and free to be themselves."

-44% of the Polish respondents perceived a dramatic deterioration in general tolerance towards LGBT+ representatives over the past five years — that was a higher percentage than in any other country.
+Some 44% of the Polish respondents perceived a dramatic deterioration in general tolerance towards LGBT+ representatives over the past five years — a higher percentage than in any other country.

-Second on that list was France: 25% of French respondents said they'd perceived a deterioration and another 29% even said the deterioration had been dramatic.
+France followed, with 25% of French respondents saying they had perceived a deterioration and another 29% saying the deterioration had been dramatic.

 Non-EU members Serbia and North Macedonia fared poorly in multiple areas.
 At 19% in Serbia and 17% in North Macedonia, they had the highest percentages of respondents reporting physical or sexual attacks in the last five years.
-Roughly half of respondents in both countries would often or always avoid certain areas for fear of being assaulted, harassed or threatened and barely a quarter said they'd go wherever they wished without fear.
+Roughly half of respondents in both countries would often or always avoid certain areas for fear of being assaulted, harassed or threatened, and barely a quarter said they could go wherever they wished without fear.

-One bit of good news stood out in the report: 76% of respondents in the Republic of Ireland saw an improvement in tolerance, over a five-year period beginning with the predominantly Catholic country surprising many pundits by overwhelmingly approving same-sex marriage in a 2015 referendum.
+One bit of good news stood out in the report: 76% of respondents in the Republic of Ireland saw an improvement in tolerance over a 5-year period that began in 2015, when the predominantly Catholic country surprised many pundits by overwhelmingly approving same-sex marriage in a referendum.

 'High time' for new EU guidelines